CJYLZS/nvim-bufsurf/README.md

-<center>Move through the neovim history buffer as you would in the browser</center>
+<p align='center'>Move through the neovim history buffer as you would in the browser</p>

 ![](./pics/example.gif)